Democrats Will Examine Khashoggi Murder And Trump’s Statements, Says New House Intelligence Chair

 Schiff says he plans a “deep dive” into Saudi Arabia, including how “the kingdom is treating its critics or members of the press generally.”

-Earlier this week, Inquisitr reported that both Human Rights Watch and Amnesty International released reports that Saudi Arabia has been detaining and torturing human rights activists.
+Earlier this week, the Inquisitr reported that both Human Rights Watch and Amnesty International released reports that Saudi Arabia has been detaining and torturing human rights activists.

 Reporter: Who should be held accountable for [Jamal Khashoggi's murder]?